Liu Zaifu

-Liu Zaifu (Liú Zàifù (刘再复, 劉再复); born 10 October 1941) is a Chinese author, poet, and professor in literature and the liberal arts.
+Liu Zaifu (Liú Zàifù (刘再复, 劉再复); 10 October 1941 – 24 May 2026) was a Chinese author, poet, and academic who was a professor in literature and the liberal arts.
 Liu is particularly well known for his work "Reflections on Dream of the Red Chamber", which analyzes the Chinese classic "Dream of the Red Chamber", but with Liu's personal viewpoints and philosophy.
-He has lectured at the University of Chicago, University of Colorado, Stockholm University, and the City University of Hong Kong, where he served as an honorary professor in 2004.
+He lectured at the University of Chicago, University of Colorado, Stockholm University, and the City University of Hong Kong, where he served as an honorary professor in 2004.

-Biography
+Life and career

 Liu was born into a peasant family in southern Fujian in 1941.
 Liu took particular interest in Marxist literature, but put his own morals and messages behind the pieces, rather than those given by the party.

-Liu studied Chinese literature at Xiamen University.
+He studied Chinese literature at Xiamen University.
 After his graduation, he became the editor-in-chief of Wenxue Pinglun (Literary Review), a Chinese periodical discussing literary works.
 He worked as an editor for Beijing-based magazine, New Construction.

 During the Cultural Revolution, Liu was placed under house arrest for his personal views of Marxist belief and doctrine not matching those of the party.
 He was given protection by future President Hu Jintao.

 Towards the end of the Cultural Revolution, Liu traveled abroad, going to Taiwan, Hong Kong, and the United States among other places, which would end up influencing his works, along with spreading his literature abroad outside of China.

-In 1979, Liu joined to Communist Party and assisted senior literary leaders and writers with their manuscripts and speeches.
+In 1979, Liu joined the Communist Party and assisted senior literary leaders and writers with their manuscripts and speeches.

 From 1985 to 1989, Liu was the director of the Institute of Literature at the Chinese Academy of Social Sciences.
 During his tenure, he sponsored academic discussions on cultural liberalization.

+Liu died on 24 May 2026, at the age of 84.